mas2020-python/pwdgen-api/README.md

 pip3 install -r requirements.txt
 ```

-The application has been developed using Python 3.11.0, a version lower than 3.10 will throw an error in the FastAPI query paramsvalidation.
+The application has been developed using Python 3.11.0, a version lower than 3.10 will throw an error in the FastAPI query params validation.
 The application has not be tested in a multiple env (using `tox` for example) for a matter of timing.

-- the application resources are not divided by the main module.
-A better organisation would be needed is the application sice is going to increase.
+- the application resources are not separated by the main module.
+A better organisation would be needed if the application is going to increase.

 - the application prints some debug information onto the standard output.
-Can be improved having a log where the verbosity can be set using a specific
+Can be improved having a log where the verbosity can be set using a specific ENV variable.
-ENV variable.

-- the documentation for invoking the API can be directly consulted from [here](http://localhost:8080/docs)
+- the documentation for calling the API can be directly consulted from [here](http://localhost:8080/docs)

 ### Folder structure